vsurak/cursostec/diseno/caso #1.md

 - Last date for questions to the professor: Monday 22nd, september
-- Last date to commit: Saturday 27th, September
+- Last date to commit: Wednesday 01st, October 2025
 - Commits are going to review to validate every group member participation along the 3 work weeks, penalties might apply

 ---